Do Rat Terriers Kill Rats / Mice? Can They?

 The socialization skills that a Rat Terrier gains from the family help many of them dilute their predator behavior and avoid eating the rats they hunt.

-Why are Rat Terriers chasing rats?
+Why are Rat Terriers chasing rats and mice?

 Have you ever heard of the term “ratter dogs?”
 The dogs that are developed to catch rats and similar small animals are known as ratter dogs.
 Rat Terriers are iconic dogs that belong to this category.